What we do

 - The Reablement Support Worker may observe, encourage, prompt new or re-learn skills

-- Help with personal care e.g washing, dressing and going to the toilet
+- Help with personal care e.g. washing, dressing and going to the toilet

-Who helps you?
+Who will help you?

 Assistant Practitioners/Rehabilitation Technicians - Help you to carry out exercise programmes and practice activities within your daily life.